 We're all familiar with famous athletes who've admitted to using performance-enhancing drugs.
 So it's no surprise that as many as 1 in 20 teenagers reports using steroids to increase muscle mass.

-If you're the parent of a teen, make time to talk about the dangers of performance-enhancing drugs.
-By explaining the consequences of performance-enhancing drugs, including the side effects, you can help your teen steer clear of the dangers.
+If you're the parent of a teen, talk about the dangers of performance-enhancing drugs.
+By explaining the consequences of using performance-enhancing drugs, you can help your teen steer clear.

-Among teens, the most common performance-enhancing drugs and supplements include:
+Among teens, common performance-enhancing drugs and supplements include:

 - Creatine.
 Creatine is a naturally occurring compound in the body that's also sold as an over-the-counter supplement.
-It's primarily used to enhance recovery after a workout and increase muscle mass and strength.
-Creatine is popular with athletes who participate in football, gymnastics, hockey and wrestling.
+It's used to improve performance during high-intensity bursts of activity and increase muscle mass and strength.

 - Steroid precursors.
 Steroid precursors, such as androstenedione ("andro") and dehydroepiandrosterone (DHEA), are substances that the body converts into anabolic steroids.
 They're used to increase muscle mass.
 Most steroid precursors are illegal without a prescription.
 DHEA, however, is still available in over-the-counter preparations.